wmetcalf/re_wrappers_delight/README.rst

     $ cd pyre2.git
     $ sudo python setup.py install

-If you want to make changes to the bindings, you must have Cython >=0.13, which is as yet unreleased but is available from the `Cython hg repository <http://hg.cython.org/cython-devel/>`_.
+If you want to make changes to the bindings, you must have Cython >=0.13.

 Unicode Support
 ===============